Essays in Ephesians #20, Part 1

 As we begin to “get it” — to get the humility and receive the love of God that Paul knew, then God begins to use to us bring His kingdom to others too.

 It’s not easy for our human natures to understand and get hold of humility—or perfect love—and, objectively, very few of us have been quite as humbled by God or quite as rotten as Paul.
-And, the truth is, before meeting Jesus, Paul was a real rotter—totally unkind.
+And, the truth is, before Paul met Jesus on the road to Damascus, Paul was a real rotter—totally unkind.
 It is hard to picture Saint Paul before his conversion: seething with self-righteous rage, pulling believers from their homes, tearing them away from their families, sending them to undeserved punishment and prison.
 What drove the superiority and self-deception that inflamed him?
 That let him stand by and take self-righteous responsibility for the murderous men hurling stones upon Stephen’s defenseless head?

 DETOUR: Do you ever wonder (as I do) if Paul was demonized and driven by the same controlling legalistic principality that once deceived the Pharisees?
 That drove the Crusaders?
 That hovers over the Middle East and currently seeks to find a foothold in our country, infusing legalists of all political persuasions and faiths—including Christians—with zealous hatred and rejection for all those whom their faith/value system defines as infidels/outsiders/intolerant/dangerous?

 But—Paul was delivered.
 I wish I knew the full story.
-We only know what the Bible tells us, but I like to think that some unrecorded quiet prayer or some small hidden choice known only to God tipped the scales for Jesus to confront Paul on the Damascus Road and deliver him out of proud pharisaical judgments and into the freedom of humble, divine love.
+We only know what the Bible tells us, but I like to think that some unrecorded quiet prayer or some small hidden choice known only to God tipped the scales before Jesus descended to earth to confront Paul on the Damascus Road and deliver him out of proud pharisaical judgments and into the freedom of humble, divine love.

 We don’t know anyone’s full story.
 We don’t Stephen’s full story.
 We don’t know what choices the young virgin Mary made that prepared her to meet the angel Gabriel and readied her to carry our Lord to human birth.
 We don’t know what small decisions, what forks in the road prepared Judas Iscariot to betray our Lord.
 Our full stories are known to God alone—and some details are nobody else’s business.
-We don’t know the impact our small choices — our words, our smiles and frowns, our willingness or refusal to welcome the Holy Spirit’s dealing with the motives of our heart will have on history.
+We don’t know the impact our small choices will have on history— our words, our smiles and frowns, our willingness or refusal to welcome the Holy Spirit’s dealing with the motives of our heart all matter.
 We matter.
+Each one of us.
 Greatly.
 And some seemingly trifling something, someone, sometime, somewhere —some act of love, choice, word or prayer prepared Steven to forgive Paul and the men who buried his living body under those deadly stones.

 That said, Stephen’s dying prayer of forgiveness and the anguished mourning cries of persecuted believers must have filled the heavenly censers until they reached the tipping point.
 Were they filled to overflowing with petitions for Saul of Tarsus’s salvation?
 We know the history—how Saul, the rabbi, set off from Jerusalem with a warrant to persecute believers in Damascus.
 Along the way, a blinding light from heaven electrified the atmosphere—knocking Saul off his high horse and bringing him down to his knees in complete surrender to God.
 Because of Paul—the least of all saints—I —me— a 84 year old grandma am sitting at a computer thousands of miles from Jerusalem, is filled with gratitude to God, to Jesus and for Paul, a man who considered himself “the least of all saints.”
 Dear Holy Spirit, will You please give me and all my readers a full portion of the trusting humility of Jesus Christ that once filled our Lord, and the soul of His servant, Paul.